 Now that June is upon us, it’s beginning to really feel like summer.
 This DIY Hanging Diamond Decor tutorial is a great way to offset that summer heat – don’t they remind you of ice cubes floating mid-air?

-HOW TO MAKE DIY DIAMOND DECOR | DIY DIAMOND HOME DECOR
+HOW TO MAKE HANGING DIY DIAMOND DECOR

 Silver muffler tape (available at hardware stores and some dollar stores)